Directories

 SECOND AND THIRD OPINION

 Gallaudet may, at its expense, seek a second or even a third opinion on the status of an employee’s health condition.
-The second opinion may not be given by a health care provider employed on a regular basis by the University, and the University cannot regularly contract or otherwise regularly use the services of the provider.
-If the opinions of the University’s and the employees’ health care provider differ; the University can require a third opinion at its expenses.
-The third opinion should be from a health care provider agreed to by the employee and the supervisor: the third opinion is final and binding.
+The second opinion may not be provided by a healthcare provider regularly employed by the University, and the University cannot regularly contract with or utilize the services of the provider.
+If the opinions of the University and the employees’ healthcare provider differ, the University may require a third opinion at its expense.
+The third opinion should be from a healthcare provider agreed upon by both the employee and the supervisor; this opinion is final and binding.

 INTERMITTENT LEAVE OR LEAVE ON A REDUCED SCHEDULE